-The market is poised for growth according to AMR.
+The market is poised for growth according to ;Forrester CRM projections>.
 Part of that spending will be going toward consultants and systems integrators, but Kaila recommends organizations look inside when possible.

 "The best practice is to promote from within," he said.
 "There are a lot of independent CRM practitioners and boutique firms, but CRM comes from within the organization.
 It is evolving.
 Good CRM, or rather effective CRM strategies, have to involve folks within the organization."